Thomas Baird trial: Jury told of pub visits

 Just after midnight on 2 March, firefighters discovered Mr Baird's body outside his burning bungalow, where he lived alone, and called the police.

-A post-mortem examination revealed he had suffered multiple stab wounds, injuries to the head and his body had been set alight.'Good laugh'
+A post-mortem examination revealed he had suffered multiple stab wounds, injuries to the head and his body had been set alight.

 The court heard that Mr Carbott had been in a relationship with Mr Baird's daughter Kelly and worked for him for about three months.